stsyg/terraform-azurerm-kv/README.md

-# terraform-azurerm-kv
+# Deployment of Azure KeyVault

+The following resources will be created:

-Deploying Azure KeyVault
+- Azure KeyVault